 In addition to naive and switch studies in adults which were successfully completed, we conducted a 12-month clinical trial of naïve and switchover pediatric patients, which was successfully completed in 2012.
-Based on the data from this study, an application for a supplement to the NDA for ELEYSO, allowing a pediatric use indication to be added to the product label, has recently been submitted by Pfizer to the FDA.
-The regulatory approvals in Australia and Canada in May 2014 are the first approvals which include pediatric indications.
+The application for our approved pediatric indication was based on the data from this study.
 Patients in the extension trials are still being treated with taliglucerase alfa.